In This Article

 What You Should Know About Birkenstock Plantar Fasciitis

 The right pair of shoes will always make a difference, especially in cases when fashionistas suffer from foot conditions like Plantar Fasciitis.
 Once the tissue connecting the toes and the heel bone gets irritated or inflamed, expect trouble.
-Birkenstocks are famous for their arch support, which can relieve painful sensations.
+Birkenstocks are known for their arch support, which can provide relief from painful sensations.

 How Your Experience with Birkenstocks Will Really Go

-In our hands-on expertise, the longer you wear them, the worse the negative aspects will accelerate their influence.
+From our experience, the longer you wear them, the more pronounced the negative effects may become.
 At first, they seemed quite comfy.
 They are crafted to prevent foot pronation, and their ankle support may be worth praising in some cases.
 The problem is that such shoes don’t let your feet do what they are naturally capable of.
 Instead of creating a healthy and stable walking environment, they minimize the freedom of movement.

 The style’s basis is usually the blend of such materials as latex and cork, which will change their fit to suit an individual foot’s silhouette — they react to natural body warmth.
 Given that cheaper alternatives aren’t made of high-quality materials, we can assure you — trying to cope with the aftermath of constantly smelling and swelling feet isn’t a battle you can always win.